Festus, Missouri: History

 Festus originated as an outgrowth of older neighbor Crystal City.
 It was established in 1878 by an individual named W. J. Adams, and was known as "Tanglefoot", supposedly because of situations involving drinkers from the local glass factory, who would drunkenly get their feet tangled in brush on their way home.
-The city was later called Limitville, but eventually "Festus" was chosen, purported to be in honor of St. Louis banker, Festus J. Wade.
+The city was later called Limitville, but eventually "Festus" was chosen, purported to be in honor of St. Louis banker Festus J. Wade.
 Others claim the town's name was picked at random by a preacher who sat there, opened the Bible, and pointed to the name "Festus" in the Book of Acts.
 The City of Festus was incorporated in 1888 and grew to be one of the largest towns in the county.
 A post office called Festus has been in operation since 1883.

 One of the founders of Festus was John Brierton, the great-granduncle of John Bruton, the Taoiseach (head of government) of the Republic of Ireland, who visited the city of Festus and his family's grave in De Soto, Missouri, in 1995.

+On November 24, 2025, the Festus City Council voted unanimously for the city to annex a 240-acre area north of U.S. Route 67 and west of County Road CC.
+At the time, data center developer CRG was considering building a data center on the annexed land, though this proposal received backlash.
+In February 2026, the city hired accounting firm MarksNelson to negotiate terms with CRG.
+The city council approved CRG's data center project on March 30.
+Only two weeks later, during the municipal elections on April 7, Festus residents voted four city councilors out, and also started a petition to recall the city's mayor.